-He entered graduate school upon completing his bachelor’s, completing a PhD in biochemistry at the University of Toronto.
+He entered graduate school upon completing his Bachelor’s, completing a PhD in Biochemistry at the University of Toronto.
 His research deviated from honey bees to studying how the hormone insulin acts on glucose transporters to regulate glucose levels.
-After 4.5 years, he moved to the University of Southern Denmark to complete post-graduate work in the emerging field of proteomics.
-Proteomics refers to the many analytical methods that allow scientists to measure and identify proteins, whether it be in a small sample, a cell or an entire organism.
+After 4.5 years, he moved all the way to the University of Southern Denmark, to complete post-graduate work in the emerging field of proteomics.

-After his stint in Denmark, he began a faculty position at UBC in 2005, rising through the ranks from assistant, to associate, and finally to full professor over the span of a decade.
-In 2016, he became the head of the department of biochemistry and molecular biology.
+After his stint in Denmark, he began a faculty position at UBC in 2005, rising through the ranks from assistant, then associate, and full professor over the span of a decade.
+In 2016, he became the head of the Department of Biochemistry and Molecular Biology.

-On top of heading a department, Foster runs his own lab at the Proteomics Core Facility which provides protein analysis services for other researchers.
+On top of heading a department, Foster runs his own lab and the Proteomics Core Facility – this facility provides protein analysis services for other researchers.

-It is Foster’s work in proteomics that led to his research related to COVID-19.
+It is Dr. Foster’s work in proteomics that led to his research related to COVID-19.

 Switching Gears to Battle a Pandemic

 For years, the Foster Lab had focused on using proteomic techniques to study how cells react to pathogens.
-Proteomics can show which proteins are being produced when there’s a disruption of a system, such as a cell being infected, thereby informing researchers what proteins are being produced as an immune response.
+Proteomics refers to the many analytical methods allowing scientists to measure and identify proteins, whether it be in a small sample, a cell, or an entire organism.
+For instance, proteomics can show which proteins are being produced when there’s a disruption of a system, such as a cell being infected, thereby informing researchers what proteins are used for that cell to fight an infection.

 “One of the directions my lab has gone in several years ago now was to use our proteomics technology to try to identify the parts of pathogens, that [is] the pieces of proteins that trigger an immune response,” said Foster.

-The Foster Lab had done prior research on vaccine development and its approach could be applied to any virus.
-Despite the clear potential to apply these techniques to combat COVID-19, it was not initially clear if the lab would be able to switch gears to COVID-19 research.
+The Foster Lab had done prior research on vaccine development and their approach could be applied to any virus.
+Despite the clear potential to apply these techniques to combat COVID-19, it was not initially clear if the lab would be able to switch gears to COVID research.

 “It was obvious, as it was for many scientists, that the approaches we’d used for other systems could be applied to SARS-CoV-2.
 The question really [was], whether we should really change everybody’s project in the lab, and set people back because of that, or if we could get new money to go after some of these ideas,” said Foster.

-The Foster Lab had previously used cloud computing software donated by Microsoft in order to process the massive amounts of proteomics data they collected.
-When Microsoft reached out to UBC, wanting to fund COVID-19 research that used their donated software, the Foster Lab was eager to put forth an application for the funding.
+The Foster Lab had previously used cloud computing software donated by Microsoft, in order to process the massive amounts of proteomics data they collected.
+When Microsoft reached out to UBC, wanting to fund COVID research that used their donated software, the Foster Lab was eager to put forth an application for the funding!

-But now with 72 per cent of the Canadian population vaccinated, and vaccine clinics already closing their doors in BC, it isn’t entirely clear how Foster’s research will fit into the current phase of the pandemic.
+But now with 72% of the Canadian population vaccinated, and vaccine clinics already closing their doors in British Columbia, it isn’t entirely clear how Dr. Foster’s research will fit into the current pandemic.
 However, his research certainly has wider implications in the field of vaccine development.